travelgateX/documentation-site/content/hotelx/plugins/format-files/netCompare.md

 alwaysopen = false
 +++

-The net compare file should be in the below format:
+The net compare file should be in the format below:

 * **Encoding**: UTF-8
 * **File Name**: